Skip to main content

 So it's fascinating.
 I expose his ideology, and he was very clear that the Jewish people are bringing light into the world, and he wanted darkness.
 And this has been a theme of anti-Semitism from the beginning.
 If we understand it, we can be much stronger knowing who we are.

-RABBI R.S: Well, it's the human condition.
+RABBI SHORE: Well, it's the human condition.
 We're made out of souls and bodies grafted together miraculously by God.
 And so there is that inner conflict in every human being.
 Are we going to conquer our desires and become a spiritual being, or are we going to be led by them?
-That's not only in the individual life, that's in the life of nations and human psychology, and the human history.
+That's not only in the individual life, that's in the life of nations, human psychology, and human history.

 Adolf Hitler looked at human history and he said, sadly, the Jewish vision, the Judeo-Christian vision, of bringing humanitarianism into the world has been victorious.
-And he wanted to bring that.he wanted to remove that and bring us back to the Dark Ages, where it would be 'might makes right'.
+And he wanted to remove that and bring us back to the Dark Ages, where it would be 'might makes right.'
 People don't understand this.
-So I felt this is very important to communicate in a book and in a film.
+So, I felt this is very important to communicate in a book and in a film.

-J.S: So okay, so we have October 7th and, for maybe a week or two, the world was very sympathetic to Israel And then suddenly Israel became the bad guy again.
+JULIE STAHL: So okay, so we have October 7th and, for maybe a week or two, the world was very sympathetic to Israel, and then suddenly Israel became the bad guy again.
 How can that happen?

-Throughout this conflict, the media is absorbed, and the and the professors are absorbed, with this conflict more than any other, because the Jews are involved and that presents a double standard.
-Why didn't the world let the Palestinians out so they could be freed?, and refugees, like in every other conflict?
+Throughout this conflict, the media is absorbed, and the professors are absorbed, with this conflict more than any other, because the Jews are involved and that presents a double standard.
+Why didn't the world let the Palestinians out so they could be freed, and refugees, like in every other conflict?

 They kept them in, forcing Israel to deal with the situation.
 And then they could blame Israel.
 There's so many different cases like this where the world has lined up so they can come and delegitimize Israel.
 It's another form of Jew hatred.

-RABBI R.S: It is a tremendous challenge to combat it because the forces of evil are putting hundreds of millions of dollars a year – through Al Jazeera and the media; and then they've got the professors and the elites.
+RABBI SHORE: It is a tremendous challenge to combat it, because the forces of evil are putting hundreds of millions of dollars a year – through Al Jazeera and the media; and then they've got the professors and the elites.

-Because in the end of the day, this is a fight against America.
-It's a fight against Judeo Christian values.
+Because at the end of the day, this is a fight against America.
+It's a fight against Judeo-Christian values.
 It's a fight against Christianity, and it's a fight against the Jews.
 And we need to stand together.
 And that's what I'm trying to do, to give strength so that we can have moral self-confidence to stand up for what is right.

-J.S: Rabbi Raphael Shore,thank you so much for your insights.
+JULIE STAHL: Rabbi Raphael Shore, thank you so much for your insights.
 Thank you for your hard work on this.
 Looks like an amazing book and film.
 Thank you so much.

 ***Please sign up for CBN Newsletters and download the CBN News app to ensure you receive the latest news.***